singhshubha/Personal-Website/README.md

 This is my personal website.
-In this repository, I have stored all the things that I used in making my personal webiste.
-I will be updating this repository as I go through different stages of my life.
+In this repository, I have stored everything I used to make my website.
+I will update this repository as I go through different stages of my life.